da-nrw/DNSCore/ContentBroker/src/main/markdown/sip_specification.md

         		someFile1.x
         		subfolder/someFile.x

+This document specifies how a SIP must be structured so that any node running DNSCore can ingest it.
+Following these specifications, a developer should be able to let existing domain specific software output SIPs suitable for getting ingested into DNSCore nodes.
+It should even be possible doing it manually.

+However, there is a special tool called "SIP-Builder", which is also part of "DA-NRW" project on github.
+Its source code can be found [here](https://github.com/da-nrw/SIP-Builder).
+This tool helps users build SIPs providing a comfortable graphical user interface.
+Power users can also run the SIP builder in headless mode via command line.

+Users can download the latest precomiled version of the SIP-Builder [here](http://www.danrw.de/?page_id=9).

 ### Container formats

 DNSCore supports three container formats.
 Tar with and without gzip compression and Zip.
 The file extensions which the system accepts are ".tgz", "tar" and "zip".